philtoms/ng-boilerplate-shop/README.md

 - ProductDB (Adaptor): projects repository data onto ngBoilerplateShop products and product categories.
 Override to map your existing contracts onto these objects.

 - Gateway (Bridge): allows your app and third-party payment gateways to vary independently.
-The default gateways provide client-side hosting for the WorldPay and Paypal gateway services.
+The default gateways provide client-side hosting for the WorldPay and Paypal gateway services. -

+#Roadmap
+- ###Showcase application
+ngBoilerplateShop generates a fully functional application but it ain't pretty.
+The showcase app will style the out-of-the-box features though CSS and so, at least, demonstrate the first scenario.

+- ###SEO-friendly page generation
+Already in prototype, static SEO page generation though the grunt build process will maintain this project's server independence by generating google hashtag compatible static pages directly into the bin folder.

+- ###Add Stripe support